MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/system-requirements.md

 Windows Admin Center is the user interface for creating and managing Azure Kubernetes Service on Azure Stack HCI.
 To use Windows Admin Center with Azure Kubernetes Service on Azure Stack HCI, you must meet all the criteria in the list below.

-The machine running the Windows Admin Center gateway must have the following requirements:
+Here are the requirements for the machine running the Windows Admin Center gateway:

  - Windows 10 or Windows Server machine (we don't support running Windows Admin Center on the Azure Stack HCI or Windows Server 2019 Datacenter cluster right now)
  - 60 GB of free space
  - Registered with Azure
- - In the same domain as the Azure Stack HCI cluster or Windows Server 2019 Datacenter cluster
+ - In the same domain as the Azure Stack HCI or Windows Server 2019 Datacenter cluster

 ## Next steps